matheussmoreira/matheussmoreira/README.md

 📗 I have a public gallery on Notion with study notes on iOS development and Git.

 📝 I have a study organization template on Notion made for students.

-💬 I like to communicate, so you'll also find my articles on LinkedIn and Medium.

 ## [Meet all my projects here](https://linktr.ee/matheussmoreira)